Ethanol-15/Programming-Languages-Final-Project-2/README.md

 # Syntax Checker SaaS

 This project is a **Syntax Checker SaaS** built with **Spring Boot**, providing a REST API to validate Java assignment statements.
-It includes a user-friendly UI and robust backend validation with exception handling.
+It includes a user-friendly UI and robust backend validation with exception handling and rate limiting.

 ---

 ## Features
 - **Syntax Validation**: Checks the validity of Java assignment statements.
-- **Rate Limiting**: Limits API calls to 10 per minute for reliable usage.
+- **Rate Limiting**: Limits API calls to 10 per minute for reliable usage with cooldown tracking.
+- **Reflection**: Demonstrates accessing private fields using Java Reflection API.
+- **Abstraction**: Follows interface-driven design for flexibility and extensibility.
-- **Error Handling**: Provides clear error messages for invalid syntax.
+- **Error Handling**: Provides clear error messages for invalid syntax and unexpected errors.
 - **User-Friendly UI**: A simple and responsive interface to test the syntax checker.
 - **Postman API Testing**: Allows direct testing of the backend using Postman.